Walking with Cavemen: Casting and hominin costumes

 During promotion of the series, the BBC did a publicity photoshoot with the actors David Rubin and Suzanne Cave, who among other roles portrayed elder male and female Homo ergaster, respectively.

 Like The Giant Claw (2002) and Land of Giants (2003), special episodes of Walking with Dinosaurs, Walking with Cavemen includes a presenter rather than simply a narrator.
 The series is presented by the British researcher Robert Winston, who had previously hosted other BBC series on humans, such as Your Life in Their Hands (1979–1987), The Human Body (1998) and Child of Our Time (2000–2020).
 The American version of the programme replaced Winston's narration and appearances and was originally going to be hosted by Nigel Marven, who previously appeared in episodes of Walking with Dinosaurs and in the series Sea Monsters, but the production team eventually instead created a version hosted by the actor Alec Baldwin.
+The Alec Baldwin-hosted edit is a two-part special, each part approximately 50 minutes in length.
+Another two-part edit of Walking with Cavemen, available on some DVD releases, is narrated by British actor Andrew Sachs, who does not appear on camera.

 Filming

 Most of the footage of Walking with Cavemen was shot on location.
 The series was filmed over 41 days.
 The vast majority of the filming days, 29 days, were spent in South Africa; the other locations were Iceland (four days), Yorkshire (two days), Tunbridge Wells (one day) and the studio (five days).
 These locations in turn often included separate locations were up to four different units shot footage at the same time.
 In South Africa, Walking with Cavemen footage was filmed in the Southern Kalahari Desert, the Augrabies Falls National Park and the Orange River regions.

 Filming in the Southern Kalahari Desert proved problematic for the actors, since temperatures could reach 30/40 °C (86/104 °F) and they wore full makeup and bodysuits.
 The team was as a result constantly accompanied by medical professionals who provided the actors with rehydrating solutions and salts.